sergejsha/magnet/README.md

 # Support

 Magnet is provided for free, without any support.
-If you consider using Magnet and need support or training, feel free to <a href="mailto:info@halfbit.de?subject=Magnet, technical support">contact me</a>.
+If you consider using Magnet in your commercial product and need support or training, feel free to <a href="mailto:info@halfbit.de?subject=Magnet, technical support">contact me</a>.

 # Gradle